kedacore/keda-docs/content/docs/2.6/concepts/external-scalers.md

 The `Scaler` interface defines 4 methods:

 - `IsActive` is called on `pollingInterval` defined in the ScaledObject/ScaledJob CRDs.
-KEDA will scale to 1 if this method returns `true`.
+KEDA will scale to the `minReplicaCount`, defined in the ScaledObject/ScaledJob CRDs, if this method returns `true`.
 - `Close` is called to allow the scaler to clean up connections or other resources.
 - `GetMetricSpec` returns the target value for the HPA definition for the scaler.
 For more details refer to [Implementing `GetMetricSpec`](#5-implementing-getmetricspec).
 - `GetMetrics` returns the value of the metric referred to from `GetMetricSpec`.
 For more details refer to [Implementing `GetMetrics`](#6-implementing-getmetrics).